eonx-com/bankfiles/README.md

 # Bank Files

-This project is a package dedicated to bank files parsing and dumping, it supports file formats as following:
+This project is a package dedicated to bank files parsing and generating.

+It supports parsing file formats as following:

-* BPAY
+* BPAY BRF
 * NAI
+* ACK

+It supports generating file formats as following:

+* ABA
+* BPAY Batch